Faiz Ahmad Faiz: Academia

-In 1935 Faiz joined the faculty of Muhammadan Anglo-Oriental College at Amritsar, serving as a lecturer in English and British literature.
+In 1935 Faiz joined the faculty of Muhammadan Anglo-Oriental College at Aligarh, serving as a lecturer in English and British literature.
 Later in 1937, Faiz moved to Lahore to reunite with his family after accepting the professorship at the Hailey College of Commerce, initially teaching introductory courses on economics and commerce.
 In 1936, Faiz joined a literary movement, (PWM) and was appointed its first secretary by his fellow Marxist Sajjad Zaheer.
 In East and West-Pakistan, the movement gained considerable support in civil society.
 In 1938, he became editor-in-chief of the monthly Urdu magazine "Adab-e-Latif (lit.
 Belles Letters) until 1946.
 In 1941, Faiz published his first literary book "Naqsh-e-Faryadi" (lit.
 Imprints) and joined the Pakistan Arts Council (PAC) in 1947.

 Faiz was a good friend of Soviet poet Yevgeny Yevtushenko who once said "In Faiz's autobiography... is his poetry, the rest is just a footnote".
 During his lifetime, Faiz published eight books and received accolades for his works.
 Faiz was a humanist, a lyrical poet, whose popularity reached neighbouring India and Soviet Union.
 Indian biographer Amaresh Datta, compared Faiz as "equal esteem in both East and West".
 Throughout his life, his revolutionary poetry addressed the tyranny of military dictatorships, tyranny, and oppression.
 Faiz himself never compromised on his principles despite being threatened by the right-wing parties in Pakistan.

 Faiz's writings are comparatively new verse form in Urdu poetry based on Western models.
 Faiz was influenced by the works of Allama Iqbal and Mirza Ghalib, assimilating modern Urdu with classical.
 Faiz used more and more demands for the development of socialism in the country, finding socialism the only solution of country's problems.
 During his life, Faiz was concerned with more broader socialists ideas, using Urdu poetry for the cause and expansion of socialism in the country.
 Urdu poetry and ghazals influenced Faiz to continue his political themes as non-violent and peaceful, opposing the far right politics in Pakistan.
 Faiz consistently faced political persecution for his revolutionary views and ideologies and was especially targeted by the religious and conservative press due to his lifelong advocacy for the rights of women and workers.